Diego Bardanca

-Diego Bardanca Flórez (born 20 March 1993) is a professional footballer who plays as a centre back.
-Born in Spain, he represents for Thai League 1 club Kanchanaburi Power.
+Diego Bardanca Flórez (born 20 March 1993) is a professional footballer who plays as a centre back for Thai League 1 club Kanchanaburi Power.
 Born in Spain, he represented the Philippines national team.

 Club career

 Born in León, Bardanca started his career with Galician side Deportivo La Coruña, before moving to Real Valladolid, where he spent time with the club's 'B' team and was tipped as a promising young player.

 SJK

 After spending time with various other Spanish lower division sides, Bardanca joined Finnish side Seinäjoen Jalkapallokerho in 2017.

 Bytovia Bytów

 In 2019, Bardanca signed a six-month contract with I liga club Bytovia Bytów.

 Inđija

 On 20 July 2019, he signed a contract with Serbian side Inđija.
 He was released at the end of 2019.
 His only appearance for the club was a two-minute cameo in a round of 32 fixture in the 2019–20 Serbian Cup.